joseph-tan-dev/joseph-tan-dev.github.io/_posts/blog/2020-01-25-The-Simplicity-of-Sqlite.md

 SQLite consists of a single file as the database and a set of CLI commands.
 "Like all magnificent things, it's very simple."

-I first shook hands with SQLite whilst building stuff in Ruby on Rails.
+I first shook hands with SQLite whilst building stuff in Python.
 At first, I wondered how this fabled database ran, and how I could connect to it, but didn't press the issue because it just worked.
 Rails' "Convention Over Configuration" metholodology resulted in me having a clear picture of the database in my head already.

 Then along came the need to actually see some data.
 I downloaded [sqliteman](http://sqliteman.yarpen.cz/) thinking I just need some GUI to connect to some localhost server, as my usual workflow demanded.